Importance of thoracic mobility and rehab for shoulder pain for swimmers

 Best exercises for swimmers

 Rehabilitation exercises can help improve shoulder pain in swimmers by strengthening the muscles around the shoulder joint and promoting mobility in the upper back.
 The following exercises can help swimmers improve their mobility while simultaneously rehabilitating their shoulder injuries.
+You can find all the information you need about our treatments here at Hong Kong Sports Clinic.

 1. The foam roller thoracic extension is an excellent exercise that promotes mobility in the upper back.
 Lay on your back with your knees bent and the foam roller perpendicular to your spine.
 Slowly roll the foam roller up and down from the base of your neck to the middle of your back, pausing at any stiff or painful areas.
 Repeat this exercise for 10-12 repetitions.